5 from 1 vote

 Cranberry Pecan Muffins

 I love muffins and coffee as a quick and easy breakfast.
-It’s the perfect thing when you want something simple, but still tasty as heck!
+It’s the perfect thing when you want something simple but still tasty as heck!

-Why You’ll Love Cranberry Pecan Muffins
+Why You’ll Love This Recipe

 • Stores well.
-Like most muffins, these cranberry pecan muffins can easily be stored on the counter or in the freezer so they’re ready to go whenever you need one!
+Like most muffins, these cranberry pecan muffins can easily be stored on the counter or in the freezer, so they’re ready to go whenever you need one!

 Ingredients